 So I was reading over some handouts this morning and I checked off many of the suggestions for coping with grief.
 I thought I would write a blog about some of the things I did to see if it helps anyone reading this and maybe other people could post some additional suggestions.

-Yoga – that’s been helpful at times for centering my thoughts and feeling good.
+- Yoga – that’s been helpful at times for centering my thoughts and feeling good.
 Of course the time I was the only one in the class, and the male teacher had me close my eyes, and then sang to me while playing the guitar was a bit weird, but most of the time I like yoga.
 Healing with weekenders and yoga ladies.

-Acupuncture – This has really helped me with relaxing and relieving stress.
+3. Acupuncture – This has really helped me with relaxing and relieving stress.
 Acupuncture – Healing for physical pain to depression to infertility.
 Worth a try?

-Shop– Yes, I have done some shopping on line and enjoy getting packages delivered.
+8. Shop– Yes, I have done some shopping on line and enjoy getting packages delivered.
 I am wearing better clothes than I have in years and it does make me feel better to look nice.
 I even found Happiness at Bed, Bath and Beyond

-Have a reading from a Psychic Medium – I felt this to be very comforting.
+9. Have a reading from a Psychic Medium – I felt this to be very comforting.
 I have had several readings and the messages and details that they were able to provide me with made me feel that Mike is still here in spirit and I have come to look for and notice signs that he is still with me.
 Why reaching out to Psychic Mediums in grief can be comforting

-Read about Grief – I searched so hard in the beginning to learn how to cope.
+12. Read about Grief – I searched so hard in the beginning to learn how to cope.
 I needed to listen and learn from other people’s grief.
 Although friends and family were supportive, it was important to not feel so alone on this path.
 Many people have lost a spouse and it is not a fun club to be in.
 How to move forward from loss and grief to positive changes and even JOY.
 Runaway widow reviews “Option B”.

 So these are some of the more positive actions that I took to cope this past year.
 Would love to hear any other suggestions.
 I am moving into year 2 and will probably need to find some new ideas.